DaniBodor/MitoticScoring/README.md

 ### Back to step 1
 It then asks you to identify and box the next cell.
 This repeats forever, until you hit 'Esc' (a few times) or in some other way quit the macro.

-NOTE:
-**At any point you can close the image and open a different (or the same) one without crashing the macro or losing your progress.
-Also, you can quit the macro and restart it (with identical settings) at a later time without losing your progress.**

 ## Use custom observation list